 Silver Lace Vine is a multi-stemmed deciduous woody vine with a twining and trailing habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

 This is a high maintenance woody vine that will require regular care and upkeep, and can be pruned at anytime.
 It is a good choice for attracting bees to your yard.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration:

 Silver Lace Vine is recommended for the following landscape applications:

 General Garden Use

 Silver Lace Vine has panicles of fragrant white flowers along the branches from mid summer to early fall.
-It has green foliage which emerges brick red in spring.
+It has green deciduous foliage which emerges brick red in spring.
 The oval leaves do not develop any appreciable fall color.
-The fruit is not ornamentally significant.